Definitions

 Glorification – of man is the final removal of sin from the life of the saints (Christians).

 Grace – the free and undeserved favor of God.
+The demonstration of benevolence and goodness toward those who do not deserve it.
 It is the opposite of Karma which is getting what you deserve.

 Heresy